Academics, Arts and Athletics

 What is the definition of a League-sponsored fine arts and activity program?

-Involvement in MSHSL fine arts and activity programs includes region-hosted instrumental/vocal music competitions, debate, speech, one-act play, visual arts, robotics and clay target.
+Involvement in MSHSL fine arts and activity programs includes region-hosted instrumental/vocal music competitions, debate, speech, one-act play, visual arts, and robotics.

 Are cheerleaders, dance team members and students in adapted athletics eligible for this award?